FMRealLab/website/_posts/2025-06-07-Ruben-CABD-Meeting.md

 This Monday, our PhD student Ruben had the opportunity to present the latest progress on his thesis project at the CABD meeting.
 His talk is titled:

-"Exploring Mole's Pseudodigit Development in Talpa occidentalis"*
+"Exploring Mole's Pseudodigit Development in _Talpa occidentalis_"

 Here you have the summary of the talk: